Cohesion Policy 2014-2020:

-(NB: In the 2014-2020 period the national and regional programmes have until the end of 2023 to deliver the expenditure planned.)
+- The national and regional programmes have until the end of 2023 to deliver the remaining investment planned.

-The chart below shows the 2014-2020 year on year cumulative level of financial progress in EUR.
+The chart below shows the 2014-2020 year on year estimated cumulative level of financial progress in EUR.

 - European Regional Development fund - ERDF